Skip to content

 Modern AI Methods Courses

 Modern AI Methods courses are intended to be relevant to professionals and recent graduates interested in advancing their knowledge in core and emerging areas of Artificial Intelligence and Machine Learning.
-The curriculum consists of four courses: Foundations of Artificial Intelligence and Machine Learning, Natural Language Processing, Computer Vision, and Putting Artificial Intelligence to Use.
+The curriculum consists of four courses: Modern Artificial Intelligence and Machine Learning, Computer Vision and Deep Learning, Natural Language Processing, and Putting Artificial Intelligence to Use.

 Below is the slate of courses for the academic year, including expanded course descriptions and tentative instructors.